-127. With respect to Petition Area A, a 16-inch sewerline extension was connected to the Alamaha Street sewage pump station ("SPS") when Maui Business Park Phase I-A and I-B were developed.
+- 127. With respect to Petition Area A, a 16-inch sewerline extension was connected to the Alamaha Street sewage pump station ("SPS") when Maui Business Park Phase I-A and I-B were developed.
 This line extension terminates as an 8-inch line on Ho'okele Street, near Pu'unene Avenue.
 The force main from Alamaha SPS flows to the Kahului SPS on Hana Highway.
-Flows from this SPS are then pumped to the WKWWRF.

-128. The estimated sewage to be generated by Petition Area A will be approximately 0.23 MGD, based on a flow rate of 1,600 gallons per acre per day for light industrial uses.
+Flows from this SPS are then pumped to the WKWWRF. - approximately 0.23 MGD, based on a flow rate of 1,600 gallons per acre per day for light industrial uses.
 Sewage from the area west of the drainage retention basin will flow into the existing 8-inch sewerline in Ho'okele Street at Pakaula Street.
 These flows will go through existing lines in Maui Business Park Phases I-A and I-B into the Alamaha Street system.
-The remaining sewage for Petition Area A will be serviced by a new 12inch sewerline in Haleakala Highway from Dairy Road to Petition Area B.

-129. With respect to Petition Area B, there are existing 8-inch and 18inch sewerlines that service the Airport Industrial area, including Costco and Kmart.
+The remaining sewage for Petition Area A will be serviced by a new 12-inch sewerline in Haleakala Highway from Dairy Road to Petition Area B. - inch sewerlines that service the Airport Industrial area, including Costco and Kmart.

 Sewage in these lines flows down to the Airport Triangle SPS located on Kele Street.

-This SPS and all sewerlines that are connected to it are owned and maintained by A&B. The 6-inch force main from this SPS is connected to the County's system at Alamaha Street and Papa Place.
+This SPS and all sewerlines that are connected to it are owned and maintained by A&B.

+The 6-inch force main from this SPS is connected to the County's system at Alamaha

+Street and Papa Place.
 Sewage then flows to the Alamaha SPS, Kahului SPS, and finally to the WKWWRF for treatment.

 130. The estimated sewage that will be generated by Petition Area B will be approximately 0.05 MGD, based on a flow rate of 1,600 gallons per acre per day.
 Sewage will flow into the same new 12-inch sewerline in Haleakala Highway that will receive Petition Area A sewage, and then continue to the Airport Triangle SPS.
 Sewage will then flow to the proposed Hana Highway force main and to the Kahului SPS.
 Sewage from this pump station flows through a force main to the WKWWRF.
 The proposed sewage system will be designed to County standards.